ahmed3liwa/WakeCapBusReservation/README.md

 this is a solution of WakecapBusReservation Task buit using .Net core 3.1 with clean architecture.
    * Solution consits of 4 projects

-         * Api project contains all controlles and client view models
+         * Api project contains all controllers and client view models

          * Application layer holds the business logic.
 All the business logic has been be written in this layer.